SidJawMW/simulink-intro/README.md

-# Introduction to Simulink for System Modeling and Simulation
+# From Classroom to Industry: Exploring Model-Based Design with Simulink

 ## Abstract
 What essential/industry-ready skills enable students to transition from classrooms to tackling real-world engineering challenges.
 This workshop introduces the mindset and the practical application skills modern engineers rely on - systems thinking, rapid experimentation, and the ability to model and simulate designs before production.
 Whether you’re an educator preparing students for industry, a student developing project-ready skills, or a researcher looking to prototype ideas quickly, the principles of Model-Based Design (MBD) apply directly to your work.